-The children enjoy a rich variety of activities to support their learning, including learning languages such as Spanish, cooking, singing and moving to music.
-Nursery children also have the opportunity to join in with Drama and Yogo/dance in our Friday morning sessions.
+The children enjoy a rich variety of activities to support their learning, including learning languages such as French, cooking, singing and moving to music.
+Nursery children also have the opportunity to join in with sporting activities currently happening on a Monday and Wednesday afternoon.

-At Branton and Breamish we have a thriving Forest School, which our nursery children access all year round, with regular outdoor learning and also timetabled Forest School sessions on a Thursday morning.
+At Branton and Breamish we have a thriving Forest School, which our nursery children access all year round, with regular outdoor learning.
+Our nursery children join our older children on a Tuesday afternoon for Forest School.

 To apply for a place at Breamish Valley Nursery please contact Mrs Theresa McCann on 01665 578225

-Our Parent and Toddler Group, 'The Goslings', has run alongside our nursery on Thursday mornings at 9.30 - 11.00 am.
+Our Parent and Toddler Group runs on a Tuesday morning from 9.00 to 11.00am.
 Babies and toddlers are able to join in with a variety of activities under the supervision of their parent/carer.
-Mrs Ryan and Mrs McCann are always on hand for a chat!
+Mrs Miller and Mrs McCann are always on hand for a chat!

 Our School Curriculum- Early Years